andreiavrammsd/cpp-channel/README.md

 ## Known limitations

-* Integration with some [STD algorithms](https://github.com/andreiavrammsd/cpp-channel/blob/master/examples/merge_channels.cpp) does not compile with MSVC
+* In some cases, the integration with some STD algorithms does not compile with MSVC.
+See the [Transform test](https://github.com/andreiavrammsd/cpp-channel/blob/master/tests/channel_test.cpp).

 <br>